xinthink/auto-data-class/README.md

 }
 ```

+See test cases of the `example` module for more details.

 ## Integration
-The work is still in progress, so it's not published to any repository yet, you have to build it from the source.
+The work is still in progress, so it's not published to any repository yet, you have to build it from source.
 - checkout the repo
 - setup gradle scripts
 - kapt